svlobao/svlobao/README.md

 I am an incoming student at Georgia Instute of Technology for the Fall 2024 term, Master's degree in Computer Science.
 Will be focusing in Machine Learning and Computing Systems.

-I have over about five years of experience in product management and, most recently, started to adventure in the software engineering world as a hobby.
+I have five years of experience in product management and, most recently, started to adventure in the software engineering world as a hobby.
 These are the things I am currently learning:

 * iOS development (Swift)
 * Python and C/C++